 As with all good things, home.made began as a dream.
 Years of hard work and baby steps have made this “little business that could” grow from a side project to a brick and mortar business with a devoted following.

-home.made has since grown beyond just catering and currently offers lunch, dinner and an event space for private functions.
+Home.made has since grown beyond just catering and currently offers lunch, dinner and an event space for private functions.
+Mimi's signature line of southern snacks is available in gourmet gift shops across America.

 home.made was recently voted Athens' Favorite new restaurant by locals.
 Only 2 miles from downtown Athens, home.made is conveniently located for out of town visitors.